Managing Municipal Infrastructure Assets

 What is Asset Management?

-- Expands on the traditional approach to managing assets by proactively investing in infrastructure assets to meet expected service levels while balancing costs and risks.
+- Expands on the traditional approach to managing assets by proactively considering asset renewal using a whole lifecycle approach to meet pre-defined service levels.